 A successful business can be explained by motivated employees.
 Demotivated employees will only result in poor quality work and possibly an increase in employee turnover.
 HR assistants must employ effective ways to clamp down these problems.
 A simple rule is to identify what each individual employee wants and devise a plan to encourage them to earn it.

-- Disciplinary procedures- There are standards of conduct that all staffs must follow as it ensures equality in the work place.
+- Disciplinary procedures- There are standards of conduct that all staff must follow as it ensures equality in the workplace.
 If anyone fails to meet the required standards then the HR assistant must step in to address this issue by taking necessary disciplinary action.

 - Training employees- Just like metal, our skills get rusty over time if we don’t constantly brush it up.
 HR assistants are responsible for training and developing employees when necessary.
 Well-trained employees will make them more effective in their jobs, thus directly benefiting the company.

 On top of these responsibilities, HR assistants must have a solid knowledge of HR practices and a good grasp of employment law.
-If you’re interested in becoming a HR or you encounter HR functions in your job role, then I advise you to start by taking up the Human Resource Management Foundation Course.
-Click here to apply.
-This course will provide you with a well-grounded knowledge of the role of a HR assistant.
+If you’re interested in becoming an HR or you encounter HR functions in your job role, then I advise you to start by taking up the Human Resource Management Foundation Course.
+Click Human Resources Assistants Course to apply.
+This course will provide you with a well-grounded knowledge of the role of an HR assistant.